someaction86/TLDRDungeonGuide/README.md

 All color changes apply live to any open guide window.

 ### Reset to Defaults
-Resets all settings including colors, font, role filter, and output mode back to defaults.
+Resets all settings including colors, font, role filter, visibility mode, and output mode back to defaults.

 ---

 ## Tips

 - **Role filter is the most useful setting** — set it to your role before a run and you only see what's relevant to you
+- **Dungeons Only visibility** is great if you want the bar out of the way while questing but ready the moment you zone in
 - **Popup window mode** is recommended — it stays on screen while you play, doesn't flood your chat, and you can scroll back up if needed
 - **Hover over the bar** to see a tooltip reminding you that left = Season 1, right = Preseason
 - **Dragging**: click and hold the title text area to drag.
 The gear icon is a separate button — clicking that opens options instead